wp-plugins/pwebonedrive/readme.txt

 == Upgrade Notice ==

 = 1.1.0 =
 New redirect URL for Windows Live applications!
 See configuration of plugin after upgrade.

+= 1.2.0 =
+New redirect URL for Windows Live applications!
+See configuration of plugin after upgrade.